adibzailan/batch_rename/README.md

 ## How It Works

-1. **User Interface**: The GUI provides an easy way to select the source folder, choose renaming options, and select files for renaming.
+1. **User Interface**: The GUI provides an easy way to select the source folder, choose renaming options, and select files for renaming using standard multi-select functionality.

 2. **Rename Options**: Users can choose to add prefixes/suffixes or swap characters in file names.